Category Archives: News Frying Oil

 Several external factors can cause the breakdown of your frying oil.
 Light, soaps and oxygen can contribute to the oxidation of oil.
 While we cannot prevent the exposure of oil to air, we can limit oil’s exposure to certain light.
 Avoid fluorescent lights if possible.
 Ultraviolet light damages fats and oils.
 Contaminants can come from many sources including the types of food being fried, the application of seasonings to fried foods, poor cleaning practices which may leave soaps or detergents in the fryer or poor maintenance practices.

 Proper maintenance of your frying oil consists of following a few steps that will prolong the life of your oil.
-Consider incorporating the following into your maintenance routine.
+Consider incorporating the following into your maintenance schedule and routine.

 1. Shake ice crystals off frozen foods before putting them in the fryer